 There is a difference between sharing knowledge and cheating.
 Copying others work and presenting that work as one's own is an example of academic dishonesty.
 Cheating and plagiarism take many forms.
 Academic dishonesty during an exam can take many forms, including but not limited to: sharing materials/information with another student during the exam, looking at another student's quiz/exam sheet, talking, sharing a calculator, using a cell phone, using lecture notes, etc. This list is not meant to be exhaustive but highlights several dishonest situations.
+Copying a student's discussion worksheet answers is another form of plagiarism/cheating.
 If it is determined that materials in this course are plagiarized or have been shared between students (current or past), no credit will be given for the work in question.
-Again, Sapling (online) Homework should be completed as individuals.
+Again, Sapling (online) Homework should be completed as an individual.
 Cases of suspect academic dishonesty will be handled according to University policy/guidelines.
 Review Loyola University Chicago's policy on Academic Integrity: